 Are There Anti-Chafing Underwear Briefs?

-If you prefer underwear briefs, but are still looking for a solution to prevent thigh chafing, you may want to consider wearing anti-chafing thigh bands.
+If you prefer underwear briefs but are still looking for a solution to prevent thigh chafing, you may want to consider wearing anti-chafing thigh bands.

-These fabric blends will wick and dry faster than their cotton counterpart.
+These fabric blends will wick moisture and dry faster than their cotton counterparts.
 Polyester will usually absorb the least amount of moisture, so it will dry the quickest.

-But, wearing polyester underwear may result in more sweat passing through to your pants or shorts — causing visible sweat marks on your butt and legs.
+However, wearing polyester underwear may result in more sweat passing through your pants or shorts, causing visible sweat marks on your butt and legs.

 Underwear That Keeps You Feeling Dry

-- 90/10 Poly/Spandex Gen 5 Sports underwear from UFM listed above (ufmunderwear.com)
+- 90/10 Poly/Spandex Gen 5 Sports underwear from UFM (ufmunderwear.com)

 - DEVOPS Cool Dry Mesh Underwear – pictured below (Amazon)

-- ExOfficio Give-n-go (Amazon)
+- ExOfficio Give-N-Go Sport (Amazon)

-- Duluth Bullpen (duluthtrading.com)
+- Duluth Trading Co.
+Bullpen (duluthtrading.com)